BaD-DAO/Governance/Discord-UserGuide.md

 **The Caravan** is where BuildaDAO organizes and executes decentralized projects.
 The server is designed like a living workspace:
 - **RaceTrack** is the main hub where all projects are tracked.
-- **Working Forums** (like Governance, Operations, Marketing, etc.) are the spokes that make the work happen.
+- **Working Forums** (like Governance, Operations, Marketing, BizDev, Technologia) are the spokes that make the work happen.
 - Each project links back to its RaceTrack thread through the `[Project-Link]` tag.

 When in doubt: